Sure, you can come to Gatlinburg and stay among the trees.

 Treehouse Grove at Norton Creek Resort, a mountain getaway in the Smokies, offers luxury treehouses for those coming to the mountains in search of peace and quiet.

-Located at the edge of the Great Smoky Mountains National Park, the Grove is a unique getaway experience.
-It’s an escape to a secluded environment, perfect for a time of social distancing when we could all use a little more peace.
+Located at the doorstep of the Great Smoky Mountains National Park, the Grove is a unique getaway experience.
+It’s an escape to a secluded environment, perfect for a time when we could all use a little more peace.

-There are eight cabins in the treehouse village, each named for a different type of tree and designed and built by Pete Nelson and the Nelson Treehouse & Supply team.
+The treehouses of the Grove are each named for a different type of tree.
+For example, they offer The Cedar, The Poplar, The Willow, etc. The treehouses are designed and built by Pete Nelson and the Nelson Treehouse and Supply team.

 Nelson, who is known for the hit Animal Planet TV show “Treehouse Masters,” carefully selected the sites, trees and design of each treehouse.

-The treehouses, like Swiss Family Robinson with a significantly better budget, are set above ground and surrounded by spacious decks so you can get out and enjoy staying among the trees.
+The treehouses, like Swiss Family Robinson with a significantly better budget, are set above ground and surrounded by spacious decks and balconies so you can get out and enjoy staying among the trees.

-All eight come with an upper level to enhance the viewing experience and the feeling of being high up in the trees.
+All of the cabins come with an upper level to enhance the viewing experience and the feeling of being high up in the trees.

 Most of the houses are accessible by long wooden decks and several stairs.
-Two of the houses are accessible by ramp, but the proprietors note that the site is not wheelchair accessible.
+Some of the houses are accessible by an entry ramp, but the proprietors note that the site is not ADA compliant.

 It should be noted, Treehouse Grove is itself a destination, not necessarily a base of operations.

-This is a place to come chill out and enjoy the unique experience.
+This is a place to come chill out and enjoy a unique experience.

 Certainly, you can get out and enjoy all Gatlinburg, Pigeon Forge and the mountains have to offer, but if you’re not going to be spending much time in the treehouses, I think you’ll be missing the point.